stphnt/jarida/README.md

 ## Installation

 `jarida` is written in Rust so you'll need the Rust compiler.
-You can get it from [here](https://www.rust-lang.org/learn/get-started).
+You can get it [here](https://www.rust-lang.org/learn/get-started).

 1. Run `cargo install --path . --git <url-to-this-repo>` to install `jarida` on your system
 1. Run `jarida init` to setup some configuration data in your home directory.